thomsonemily/Fantasy-Translator-Extension/README.md

 Link to download (available on Mozilla Firefox only): https://addons.mozilla.org/en-US/firefox/addon/rifft-fantasy-translator/

 Note: This extension was never promoted - only created (with the help of ChatGPT) and tested by me.
 It worked as intended, but we decided not to pursue it.
-It currently is not working, likely due to changes on Railway.
+It currently is not working due to the free trial end on Railway.